ovh/sv2chisel/README.md

 **IMPORTANT TRANSLATION NOTICE**

-Please review and fix any error (fatal/critical) messages reported by **sv2chisel** before proceeding any further, as the generated Chisel code will probably not be usable in such cases.
+Please review and fix (or at least acknowledge) any error (fatal/critical) messages reported by **sv2chisel** before proceeding any further, as the generated Chisel code will probably not be usable in such cases.

 Do not hesitate to raise an issue [here](https://github.com/ovh/sv2chisel/issues) in case of trouble.